thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/result-multi-mapping.md

 {% endhighlight %}

 ## Example - Query Multi-Mapping (One to Many)
-Execute a query and map the result to a strongly typed list with a one to many relations.
+Query method can execute a query and map the result to a strongly typed list with a one to many relations.

 {% highlight csharp %}
 string sql = "SELECT * FROM Invoice AS A INNER JOIN InvoiceItem AS B ON A.InvoiceID = B.InvoiceID;";